Terms of Reference and Conditions

-The President's Award for Outstanding Research recognizes new researchers at Memorial University of Newfoundland who have made outstanding contributions to their scholarly disciplines at Memorial University.
+The President's Award for Outstanding Research (PAOR) recognizes young researchers who have made outstanding contributions to their scholarly disciplines.
 Each award includes a $5,000 research grant.

 (b) The researcher must have served a minimum of two years at Memorial prior to nomination/application.
 The researcher must also be an active faculty member when the honour is awarded (normally December of each year).

 (c) Normally there shall be up to two awards given in any one calendar year.
 There shall be no obligation to recommend an award in the absence of suitably qualified candidates.
 No individual shall receive the award more than once.